No one’s life should be lost to Catatonia.

 We are a tax-exempt charitable organization whose purpose is to end needless suffering or death due to Catatonia through awareness, education, advocacy, support and research.

 The Catatonia Foundation was created by five individuals who had family members or friends struggling with the symptoms of Catatonia.
 In spite of having access to excellent healthcare, their loved ones struggled to get a diagnosis of Catatonia.
-Once the diagnosis was made, it was often a long journey to receive treatment that would ultimately cure them.
+Once the diagnosis was made, it was often a long journey to receive highly effective treatment.

 These five individuals all have expertise and experience in navigating access to healthcare.

-• One is a lawyer, special needs and healthcare advocate, and health coach.
+One is a lawyer, special needs and healthcare advocate, and health and trauma coach.

 If the loved ones of these individuals - Jeff, David, Anja, and Alyssa - had not received a diagnosis of Catatonia and proper treatment, the outcomes would have been tragic.
 Two would likely have died and two would have been institutionalized for life.
 Yet their stories have happy endings.
-Each of them were cured of their symptoms of Catatonia and are now thriving.
+All of them are thriving now.

 Our commitment

-Our commitment is to do what we can to prevent other people dealing with symptoms of Catatonia from experiencing needless suffering - or worse.
-We want to help patients with Catatonia and their families by providing information, support and hope.
-We are committed to bringing awareness and education to the public and to medical and other healthcare professionals about the different expressions of Catatonia, how to make a proper diagnosis and what highly curative treatment options are available.
+Our commitment is to help prevent other people dealing with symptoms of Catatonia from experiencing needless suffering - or worse.
+We provide information, support and hope for patients with Catatonia and their families.
+We bring awareness and education to the public and to medical and other healthcare professionals about the different expressions, signs and symptoms of Catatonia, how to identify Catatonia, how to make an accurate diagnosis and what highly effective treatment options are available.

 Be the first to know about The Catatonia Foundation news and updates!